HLIP Ablation

 The code github repo and model huggingface weights presented in this blog have been published.

 While HLIP uses the external Pub-Brain-5 dataset to ablate different model designs, this dataset contains only five classes (normal, stroke, glioma, meningioma, metastasis), which is not sufficiently comprehensive to assess model capacity.
 The same limitation applies to the external RSNA dataset.
 In the following experiments, we instead evaluate on our prospective dataset, which contains 23K studies covering 74 diagnoses for brain MRI and approximately 15K studies covering 83 diagnoses for head CT.
 Moreover, the linear-probe protocol can introduce additional bias during evaluation.
 Therefore, we instead use a zero-shot evaluation protocol, averaging over multiple prompts for stability (similar to the implementation in open-clip).
+Given the scale of our evaluation, even a 0.5 or 1.0 AUC gain would be considered significant.
 Although the evaluation set is not publicly available, we hope that the conclusions drawn from these comprehensive evaluations can facilitate future work for the community.

 ct